 We support also support returning all roundabouts to proper crossroads, and local one-way systems to two-way, or at the least to have cycle contraflows.

 Local urban growth

 We support the long-term goal of developing local centres, rather than concentrating on expanding central London, with the intention that economic activity becomes spread over a wider area.

 This reduces congestion as it allows more people to make shorter trips for work, leisure and shopping.

 This approach increases the quality of local neighbourhoods, making them more attractive, as well as pedestrian and bike-friendly.
 That, in turn, provides surprising economic benefits, with cyclists bringing in more money per square metre of space allocated to them than cars or public transport.

-The aim is more vibrant local economies, including more local jobs, and improved community cohesion and more sustainable transport.
+The aim is more vibrant local economies, including more local jobs, improved community cohesion and more sustainable transport.

-Removing one-way systems
+Removing one way systems

 One-way systems, or gyratories, are dinosaurs of urban planning.
-Huge lumbering beasts that have wrecked communities by encouraging fast-moving traffic, pumping noise and air pollution into streets where people are supposed to feel comfortable walking and cycling.
+Huge, lumbering beasts that have wrecked communities by encouraging fast-moving traffic, pumping noise and air pollution into streets where people are supposed to feel comfortable walking and cycling.

 Motorway-style junctions and multi-lane one-way systems have no place in areas where we live, shop and work.